Light Logo

 • Mifflin-St Jeor (default)

-• Katch–McArdle (recommended when body-fat % is known)
+• Katch-McArdle (recommended when body-fat % is known, no biological sex needed)

-• Cunningham (advanced, also requires your body-fat %, for athletic or highly trained individuals)
+• Cunningham (advanced, also requires your body-fat %, also no biological sex needed, for athletic or highly trained individuals)

 Learn more